Cool Uses for Ice Cubes All Around the House

 Imagine what it’s like to wear a fur coat in the middle of summer.
 Your rabbits, hamsters and gerbils will love your thoughtfulness if you place a few cubes in their water dish to cool down.
 This is also a good tip for your cat, who’s spent the hot morning lounging on your bed, or your dog, who’s just had a long romp in the park.

 Find out the most common mistakes cat owners make.

 If your garbage disposal is not working at its optimum because of grease buildup (not something stuck inside), ice cubes may help.
 Throw some down the disposal and grind them up.
 The grease will cling to the ice, making the disposal residue-free.

 Here’s how to clean absolutely everything in your kitchen, according to Charles the Butler of CTV’s The Marilyn Denis Show.

 Do you want to make your homemade salad dressing as smooth and even as the bottled variety?
 Try this: Put all the dressing ingredients in a jar with a lid, then add a single ice cube.
 Close the lid and shake vigorously.
 Spoon out the ice cube and serve.
 Your guests will be impressed by how creamy your salad dressing is.

 Discover more clever cooking shortcuts.

 Want to get as much fat as possible out of your homemade soup or stew as quickly as possible?
 Fill a metal ladle with ice cubes and skim the bottom of the ladle over the top of the liquid in the soup pot.
 Fat will collect on the ladle.

-Now that you’ve got these ice cube hacks under your belt, check out these brilliant new uses for vinegar all around the house!
+Now that you’ve got these ice cube hacks under your belt, check out these brilliant uses for ammonia all around the house.